M-Chal/TechnicalTest/README.md

 Twilio Features - Twilio has a lot of extra services that could be implemented such as texting from the app, messaging, calling directly from the app etc.
 There is a lot of potential to use Twilio in all sorts of communication.
 Really powerful for outbound calls, inbound calls and text messaging.

+Auth - To secure the app I probably would've used Firebase Auth.
+It's super simple to implement but pretty much bulletproof and allows for all kinds of login methods.
+I deemed it wasn't neccessary for the MVP but if the app was put into production it would be on the top priority list.